 \subsection{Non-linear dimension reduction and overview of the main results}

-To overcome the difficulties explained above, we develop a {\it non-linear dimensional reduction} tailored for the configuration space $\U(\R^n)$.
-A key observation is that $\U(B_r)$, the configuration space over the Euclidean closed metric balls $B_r$ centered at the origin $o$ with radius $r>0$, is essentially finite dimensional.
-More precisely, due to the compactness of $B_r$, $\U(B_r)$ can be written as the disjoint union $\sqcup_{k \in \N} \U^k(B_r)$ of the $k$-particle configuration spaces $\U^k(B_r)$, each of which is isomorphic to the quotient space of the $k$-product space $B_r^{\times k}$ by the symmetric group.
-In light of this observation, the main task is to lift the geometric measure theory in $\U(B_r)$ to the infinite-dimensional space $\U(\R^n)$ by finite-dimensional approximations.
+To overcome the difficulties explained above, we develop a {\it non-linear dimensional reduction} tailored to the configuration space $\U(\R^n)$.
+A key observation is that $\U(B_r)$, the configuration space over the Euclidean closed metric ball $B_r$ centred at the origin $o$ with radius $r>0$, is essentially finite dimensional.
+More precisely, due to the compactness of $B_r$, $\U(B_r)$ can be written as the disjoint union $\sqcup_{k \in \N} \U^k(B_r)$ of the $k$-particle configuration spaces $\U^k(B_r)$, each of which is isomorphic to the quotient space of the $k$-product space $B_r^{\times k}$ by the $k$-th symmetric group.
+In light of this observation, the main task is to lift geometric measure theory on $\U(B_r)$ to the infinite-dimensional space $\U(\R^n)$ by finite-dimensional approximations.

-Based on this strategy, we first construct the $m$-codimensional Poisson measure on the configuration space with much care of the measurability issues (Theorem \ref{thm: MI} and Definition \ref{defn: MCH}), and study its relation to $(1,p)$-Bessel capacities (Theorem \ref{thm: CH}).
-Secondly, we introduce three different definitions of BV functions based on the variational, relaxation and the semigroup approaches, and prove the equivalence of them (Theorem \ref{prop: IBV}).
-In the process of showing the equivalence of these three definitions, we develop the $p$-Bakry--\'Emery inequality (Theorem \ref{rem: BE}) for the heat semigroup on $\U(\R^n)$ for $1<p<\infty$, which was previously known only for $p=2$ in Erbar--Huesmann \cite{EH15}.
+In this paper, we first construct the $m$-codimensional Poisson measure on the configuration space (Theorem \ref{thm: MI} and Definition \ref{defn: MCH}), and study its relation to $(1,p)$-Bessel capacities (Theorem \ref{thm: CH}).
+Secondly, we introduce three different definitions of functions of bounded variation based on the variational, relaxation and the semigroup approaches, and prove their equivalence (Theorem \ref{prop: IBV}).
+In the process of showing the equivalence of these three definitions, we prove the $p$-Bakry--\'Emery inequality (Theorem \ref{rem: BE}) for the heat semigroup on $\U(\R^n)$ for $1<p<\infty$, which was previously known only for $p=2$ in Erbar--Huesmann \cite{EH15}.
 Thirdly, we construct perimeter measures and introduce the notion of the reduced boundary in Section \ref{sec:reduced boundary}.
-We then prove that the perimeter measure can be expressed by the $1$-codimensional Poisson measure restricted on the reduced boundary (Theorem \ref{thm: fpr}).
-Fourthly, we construct the total variation measures for BV functions and prove the Gau\ss--Green formula (Theorem \ref{thm: BV}).
+We then prove that the perimeter measure can be expressed by the $1$-codimensional Poisson measure restricted to the reduced boundary (Theorem \ref{thm: fpr}).
+Fourthly, we construct the total variation measures for functions of bounded variation and prove the Gau\ss--Green formula (Theorem \ref{thm: BV}).